 Finding services suitable for your needs

 We register all care homes and home care agencies.
-You can look for care services that support specific groups of people (such as people with a learning disability or those living with dementia) by using the search box at the top of this page.
+You can look for care services that support specific groups of people (such as people with a learning disability or those living with dementia) by using the search box here.

 When we inspect services, we ask these five key questions: